JoaoVicPugliesi/MoonDraw---WebService/README.md

-# WebService
+# MoonDraw - WebService
-A WebService for our e-commerce platform.
+MoonDraw is an e-commerce platform surrounded by color and driven by creativity.

 # Functional Requirements

 🔒 Authentication & Authorization

-Users must be able to register with email and password.
+Users must be able to authenticate by providing related/validated metadata and by verifying email.

-Users must be able to log in and receive a secure token (JWT).
+Users must be able to log in and receive a secure access token (JWT) and 7 days refresh token.

 The system must authorize users before accessing protected resources.

-Middleware must validate tokens and enforce user roles (client x admin).
+Middleware must validate tokens and enforce user roles (buyers | artists | admins).

 🌐 API Security & Control